Students on the campus of Arizona Western College

 Yuma area education has taken many large strides in the past few decades.
 On top of being one of the fastest growing counties in Arizona, our residents have understood the need to build thorough education opportunities for the children, and for the adults looking to further their education.

 Yuma boasts nine school districts, serving about 38,000 children.
-Once high school is completed, students can then join the work force or continue their education locally at Arizona Western College.
+Once high school is completed, students can then join the workforce or continue their education locally at Arizona Western College.

 Early childhood education is vital to the Yuma communities

 In 2014, Yuma County voters approved a JTED (Joint Technical Education District) for our area, which was renamed STEDY: Southwest Technical Education District of Yuma.
 STEDY provides career and technical education (CTE) or “vocational” programs.
 CTE is real-world job training and leadership development.
-Whether students intend to join the work force immediately after high school or go to college, CTE teaches skill to prepare them for life after high school.
+Whether students intend to join the work force immediately after high school or go to college, CTE teaches skills to prepare them for life after high school.

 These programs are for high school students at both public, private and charter schools, home-schooled, currently earning a GED or students under 22 years of age in Yuma County.
-CTE classes are approved by the Arizona Board of Education, and can count for high school credit, college credit or industry certificates.
+CTE classes are approved by the Arizona Board of Education and can count for high school credit, college credit or industry certificates.

 Science and other education expos expand our youths' learning experience.